Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

-when i submit there is kindda error in req.body for password.. finally i choose only one password :) in this git register, and sign in
+when i submit there is kindda error in req.body for password.. finally i choose only one password :) in this git register, and sign in commit 147 i stuck for very long time while i am sending router.post and router.get (noted) i use router get and mongodb to find and display in server (noted) i use the layout for admin page.. and all page got nav and footer (noted)
+i.
+When i use in the reat-router dom .. use Nested inside <Route>.....</Route>(noted)